daroczig/CEU-DV4/README.md

         /var/log/shinyproxy.log
     ```

-    Optionally make that editable by the `ceu` user for easier access from RStudio for the time being:
+    Optionally make that editable by your user for easier access from RStudio for the time being:

     ```sh
+    export USERNAME=`whoami`
-    sudo chown ceu:ceu /etc/shinyproxy/application.yml
+    sudo chown $USERNAME:$USERNAME /etc/shinyproxy/application.yml
     ```

+    Then you should be able to edit `/etc/shinyproxy/application.yml` right from RStudio by clicking Open file and entering the full path.

 7. 💪 Restart ShinyProxy